CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 :-------------------------:|:-------------------------:
 ![](imgs/duck3.gif) | ![](imgs/duck4.gif)

+Here is a demo of rasterizing points; the user is allowed to specify the sparsity of the point cloud on the top of raterize.cu.

 Checkerboard with perspective correction | Checkerboard without perspective correction :-------------------------:|:-------------------------:
 ![](imgs/checkerboard.gif) | ![](imgs/checkerboard2.gif)

+Perspective correction: please see the reference https://en.wikipedia.org/wiki/Texture_mapping#Perspective_correctness.
+Without perspective correction, we can observe the 'distorted' image generated from the raterization pipeline.

 Checkerboard with bilinear filtering | Checkerboard without bilinear filtering :-------------------------:|:-------------------------:
 ![](imgs/checkwithbin.JPG) | ![](imgs/checkwithnobin.JPG)

+Bilinear filtering, reference https://en.wikipedia.org/wiki/Bilinear_filtering, we can observe the smoothing effect on the lines over the checkerboard.

 Cow | Di|Engine | Buggy| Flower with Lines